idsme/code-challenge/README.md

 Scenario: Clearing gate changes
 Given I am on the Code Challenge page
-When I start clear the input field
+When I clear the input field
 Then no gate changes should be shown

-### Angular Touchdown (Bonus)
-From the previous Angular challenge you should now be able to show a list of gate changes.

 Scenario: Hovering effect on gate changes list items
 Given I am on the Code Challenge page, and have a list of gate changes.